hpi-dhc/PharMe-Annotations/README.md

 other than CPIC to be accessed the PharMe's Annotation Interface (Anni).

 Anni reads each of the files in [`annotations/`](./annotations/) and adds their contents to its database when its initialization endpoint is triggered.
+The file name (with `.json` omitted) will be displayed as the source in Anni and the App.

 ## Data format